Every B2B marketer hopes to “shorten the sales cycle”

 There’s a better alternative.
 If that person entered the sales funnel by choice, willingly pursuing their needs, you’re no longer Selling, you’re facilitating.
 How much more credible are you?
 How much easier to be a trusted source when it’s their idea?
 How much shorter is the sales cycle?

 Moral of the story?
-Take a chunk of that outbound-messaging budget and redirect it to becoming more findable.
+Take a chunk of that outbound-messaging budget and redirect it to become more findable.
 Then measure the ROI.
 Rinse and repeat.